bannerImage.png

 Additional aspects of the legislation

-The legislation has special provisions that deal with/catch many unusual situations (e.g. joint ownership by company and individual/trust/partnership).
+The legislation has special provisions that deal with and catch many unusual situations (e.g. joint ownership by company and individual/trust/partnership).

 There are also “look forward” and “look backward” provisions where a property is occupied by an individual connected to the company.
 In such instances, you should seek advice before a connected person occupies a property.